We may receive compensation when you use Coinbase. This post contains affiliate links. Disclosure.

 Coinbase Debit Card

-Shift Payments released a debit card that connects to your Coinbase account.
+Coinbase released a debit card for UK customers only that connects to your Coinbase account.
 It uses your Coinbase balance as the debit card’s source of funds, allowing you to spend bitcoins at any merchant accepting Visa.

 How to Use Coinbase